 10. How can I get in touch with Pool Certify?

-It’s easy to get in touch with Pool Certify, whether you want to ask a question or arrange for a pool inspection.
+It’s easy to get in touch with Pool Certify.
+Questions?
+We have answers!
 Call us on 0400 248 448 or e-mail email@example.com and we’ll get back to you as soon as we can.